Longtime Lesniak confidante admits guilt in murder-for-hire scheme

-Former State Sen. Ray Lesniak’s longtime campaign chief Sean Caddle today admitted to hiring two men to kill Michael Galdieri, a longtime associate who had worked for the political consultant’s firm on various election campaigns.
+Former state Sen. Ray Lesniak’s longtime campaign chief Sean Caddle on Tuesday admitted to hiring two men to kill Michael Galdieri, a longtime associate who had worked for the political consultant’s firm on various election campaigns.

 Caddle, 44, of Hamburg, New Jersey, pleaded guilty by videoconference before U.S. District Judge John Michael Vazquez to an information charging him with one count of conspiracy to commit murder for hire.